Rule 1: Follow directions quickly.

 Rule 3: Raise your hand for permission to leave your seat

-Rule 5: Keep your dear teacher happy!
+Rule 5: Keep our dear learning community happy!

 The Diamond Rule: Keep your eyes on the target!